Estacada High School

-Estacada High School is a public high school in Estacada, Oregon, United States.
+Estacada High School (EHS) is a public high school in Estacada, Oregon, United States.

 Academics

 In 2008, 69% of the school's seniors received a high school diploma.
 Of 200 students, 138 graduated, 48 dropped out, nine received a modified diploma, and five were still in high school as of June 2009.

+In 2022, 87% of the school's seniors received a high school diploma.
+Of 111 students, 100 graduated and 11 dropped out.

+Athletics

+Estacada High School competes in the OSAA 4A-2 Tri-Valley Conference.
+The school's athletic director is Andrew Mott and the athletics secretary is Jenny Durand.

+Estacada High currently holds the following state titles: